 Supply Chain Environmental Responsibility

 Our focus on certified sustainable materials began in 2008 with our long-term Global Forest & Trade Network partnership, and we formalized our process in 2010 with a sustainable supply chain strategy.
 Since then, we’ve set increasingly ambitious goals for environmentally and socially responsible labor and materials.
 All of our suppliers are expected to follow applicable environmental laws and regulations in the country of operation, adopt reasonable measures to mitigate negative operational impacts on the environment, and strive to continuously improve environmental performance.
+The Higg Index Facility Environment Module (FEM) is mandatory for our top suppliers and we are using the data from Higg FEM to help our suppliers track and set reduction targets aligned with our Science-Based Target.
 To learn the details of our environmental compliance standards, see our Climate & Energy Policy.

 Third-Party Certifications and Memberships